 Is this the right course for me?

 Everybody has a novel inside them, right?
 Right.
 You’re already a natural born storyteller, which is why experience is neither necessary or particularly important.
 Whether this is your first venture into the world of the novel, or the novel is something you’ve already started to experiment with, our course has been designed to support you in both gaining new and exploring fresh perspectives on this biggest of writing adventures.

 All we ask is that you feel ready to commit to the intensive but flexible seven-month course, and that you have a story you’re burning to tell.

-Your technical learning journey will take place within small groups of no more than four peers.
+Your technical learning journey will take place within small groups or pods of no more than five peers.
 The focus here is on building an intimate, nurturing environment of peer support where you can safely be your most creative self.
-An environment where you can learn to constructively critique both your own novel in progress and the novels in progress of peers without feeling overwhelmed.
+An environment where you can learn to constructively critique both your own novel-in-progress and the novels-in-progress of peers without feeling overwhelmed.
 Expect detailed ongoing feedback from both peers and your tutor.
-You will also enjoy monthly video-call contact time with your tutor, either as part of a group or in a one-to-one setting.
+Each session, you will also enjoy video-call contact time with your tutor, either as part of a group, smaller pod, or in a one-to-one setting.